Cray-HPE/docs-csm/operations/power_management/System_Power_On_Procedures.md

 ## Power on and boot managed nodes

-+**Note:** Ensure that the external Lustre and Spectrum Scale (GPFS) filesystems are available before starting to boot the compute nodes and UANs.
+**Note:** Ensure that the external Lustre and Spectrum Scale (GPFS) filesystems are available before starting to boot the compute nodes and UANs.

 To power on and boot managed compute nodes and application nodes, such as the User Access Nodes (UANs), refer to [Power On and Boot Managed Nodes](Power_On_and_Boot_Managed_Nodes.md).